fcambus/ansiweather/README.md

 The following configuration options are available and should be set according to your location and preferences.

+Config options can also be set in ~/.ansiweatherrc

+Example : `~/.ansiweatherrc`

+	location:Moscow,RU
+	fetch_cmd:ftp -V -o -
+	units:metric

 ### Location

 Example : `Moscow,RU`